 Knee dislocations are relatively rare in automobile accidents.
-But we have seen a number of these recently so I’m writing today about these injuries and to give you some idea of the potential settlement value of these claims.
-If you are trying to find the settlement value of knee injury cases generally, we provide statistics and verdicts for your elsewhere.
+But we have seen several of them recently, so I’m writing today about these injuries and to give you some idea of the potential settlement value of these claims.
+If you are trying to find the general settlement value of knee injury cases, we provide statistics and verdicts for you elsewhere.

 Knee Dislocations in Car Accidents

 Knee dislocations are technically a dislocation of the patella.
 Our lawyers have seen a lot of these cases.
 Our knees are in a grove at the end of our thigh bones.
 This allows the kneecap to slide back and forth.
 When our clients have a knee dislocation, what we see is the kneecap is completely out of the knee’s grove.
 You can see it off to the side of the bone.
 If it is just partially out and perched on the edge, that is a subluxation or partially dislocated knee.

 These dislocations occur from athletics, high energy impacts, such as a car crash, or low impact falls.
 If you are extremely overweight, let me be honest.
 You are far more susceptible to patellar dislocation.